Last updated on July 8th, 2021 at 12:49 pm

 The possibility that retiring one class of technical debt can alter the financial burdens presented by another has both favorable and unfavorable implications.As an example of a favorable implication, consider software remodularization.
 Suppose we have a software asset A that depends on another software asset B. As shown in the left image of the figure, asset A, of which there are many copies, bears two classes of technical debt, D1 and D2.
 As shown, there is only one copy of asset B. Suppose further that an asset that bears debt D2 also bears debt D1, but an asset that bears D1 might or might not bear debt D2.

 To retire D2, engineers modified B by assigning it responsibility for the tasks that formerly bore debt D2.
 After this change, B bears debt of type D1.
 Next, they retired debt D2.
 The right half of the figure shows the result.
 The system still bears debt D1.
 But now it’s inside B instead of A. Those modifications relieve all instances of A of both types of debt.
 The result is that D2 vanishes, and only a single instance of D1 remains.
 In this way, retiring debt D2 has reduced the MICs and MPrin for D1.

 Exploiting the salutary opportunities of this property of technical debt provides an example of the risks of adhering too closely to the financial model of debt.

-Many different scenarios have the property that retiring one kind of technical debt can reduce the MICs associated with other kinds of debt.
-Because technologists understandably tend to be more concerned with technical debt retirement strategies that emphasize short-term improvement of their own productivity, policymakers can provide guidance that steers the organization in the direction of enterprise benefits.
+Many different scenarios have the property that retiring one kind of technical debt can reduce the MICs associated with other kinds.
+Technologists understandably tend to be more concerned with technical debt retirement strategies that emphasize short-term improvement of their own productivity.
+That’s why it’s so important for policymakers to provide guidance that steers the organization in the direction of enterprise benefits.